defsquare/scenari/README.md

 I wanted a BDD framework with an external DSL following the [gherkin grammar](https://github.com/cucumber/cucumber/wiki/Gherkin).
 The previous BDD attempt I known in Clojure were all with an internal DSL.
 I prefer an external one that is easier to share with a domain expert.

-I use the regex facility provided by Clojure (#"regex expression"), not the most readable with all that parens, sharps, double-quote, etc. but the most supple when you need to extract specific data.
+I use the regex facility provided by Clojure (#"regex expression"), not the most readable with all that parens, sharps, double-quote, etc. but the most supple when you need to extract specific data from your sentence.

 ## Usage